How we support disabled members

 - Flexibility - we know that moving section can be challenging for some young members, so we are flexible about the upper age range of each section, up to a member's 26th birthday, so girls can access the areas of the programme most suitable for them.
 And move up when they feel ready.

-How we support adults with additional needs
+How we support disabled adults

 For more information about the support offered to girls and volunteers in your local area, please contact your local commissioner.